megschem/Hangman-Test/README.md

    * Prompt to start a new game is displayed

 ## Recommendations

 * Use previous code to give you ideas on how to write new code (r,p,s)
 * Use Google and Stackoverflow to answer questions about js techniques
 * Ask your lead/manager when you get stuck on things
 * Try to complete as much of the game in the console before worrying about the user interface
 * Try to use hard-coded values rather than using dynamic, user-generated values
 * Write pseudo-code based on your problem description, which later on will become some of the Comments in your code
-* Don't initially try to be the most efficient code
+* Don't initially try to write the most efficient code
+* Create branches for different pieces of your code and ask for reviews from @angeleah or @wrburgess, where necessary